ReadingTimeMachine/ocr_post_correction/README.md

 # ocr_post_correction

+So much stuff is getting updated right now!
+More stuffs soon :D

 TODO
 * put in a fake tex document (already marked?)
 * run toy model with TeXSoup, if not marked already